 Písek (106.7km from Prague)

 A proper historic spot and perfect for education is the small town of Písek.
-Besides have Czech Republic’s oldest bridge, called the Písek Stone Bridge, the town also includes plenty of education institutes.
+Besides have the Czech Republic’s oldest bridge, called the Písek Stone Bridge, the town also includes plenty of education institutes.
 Apart from that, the town has maintained its endearing medieval character as well!

-While some distances are larger than others, you can take some time off exploring Prague and enjoy a well deserved quiet getaway by renting a car and discovering the small towns of Czech Republic.
+While some distances are larger than others, you can take some time off exploring Prague and enjoy a well deserved quiet getaway by renting a car and discovering the small towns of the Czech Republic.